Billmate/QvicklyDocumentation/Writerside/topics/PortalAPI-Invoices-Filters.md

 ## payoutNextPayout

+Search for invoices that will be paid out next pay out.

 | Property         | Required | Default value | Description                                         |
 |------------------|----------|---------------|-----------------------------------------------------|
 | payoutNextPayout | No       | 1             | Filter invoices that will be paid out next pay out. |